Lake Hancock Outfall Wetlands

-The Lake Hancock Outfall Wetlands, on the south side of Lake Hancock, is a restricted-access SWFWMD property that is sometimes open for birders.
+The Lake Hancock Outfall Wetlands, on the south side of Lake Hancock, is a restricted-access SWFWMD property that requires a permit for entry.
 It's always fun to get to go there!
 You can find a wide variety of species, which is a little unusual for inland Central Florida.

-I helped survey the Lake Hancock Outfall Wetlands for the 2014 Lakeland Christmas Bird Count.
+- I helped survey the Lake Hancock Outfall Wetlands for the 2014 Lakeland Christmas Bird Count.
 Rarities included avocets, stilts, Snail Kites

 - I got to see American Avocets, Stilt Sandpipers, Black-necked Stilts, and Snail Kites this morning at the Lake Hancock Outfall Wetlands!

 - I participated in the 2013 Lakeland Christmas Bird Count.
 Rarites included Nelson's Sparrow, Franklin's Gull, and White-Faced Ibis.